-A Washington-based couple recently created a modern tiny house-on-wheels named Shed, which perfectly shows how to use space saving techniques to make any space feel larger.
+A Washington-based couple recently created a modern tiny house-on-wheels named Shed, which perfectly demonstrates how to use space-saving techniques to make any space feel larger.
 To make the house spacious, they placed all the furniture efficiently and designed the roof in such a way to provide extra space.
 Moreover, they added big glass windows & doors to connect the space with outdoors, and also to make it light efficient.

-By the side of lobby; the kitchen includes fridge, gas, optimal-sized sink and other common amenities.
-The couple even utilized the left over spaces in the kitchen as shelves for storing utensils, glasses, bottles etc. The kitchen appears open & large as you get a panoramic view of the interiors from every angle.
+By the side of the lobby; the kitchen includes fridge, gas, optimal-sized sink, and other common amenities.
+The couple even utilized the leftover spaces in the kitchen as shelves for storing utensils, glasses, bottles etc. The kitchen appears open & large as you get a panoramic view of the interiors from every angle.

 Just above the kitchen lies a loft bedroom with elongated windows that make it comfortable enough for relaxation.
-The bathroom combined with toilet has an externally accessible gear store on one side, and despite the low ceiling height they solve the purpose.
+The bathroom combined with the toilet has an externally accessible gear store on one side, and despite the low ceiling height, they solve the purpose.

-The couple has described the entire designing process of this house in their blog named Shedsistance.
-They left us all with a good idea on how to make tiny homes feel larger by efficiently applying space saving techniques and arranging the spaces according to their needs.
+The couple has described the entire designing process of this house in their blog dubbed Shedsistance.
+They left us all with a good idea on how to make tiny homes feel larger by efficiently applying space-saving techniques and arranging the spaces according to the needs.